crockwell/cv-ai4all-michigan/README.md

 # Jupyter Notebook
 ## Lanuch Juypter Notebook
-Type the following command line in the terminal and you will see the interface in the web browser.
+Type in the following command line in the terminal and you will see the interface in the web browser.
 ```
 jupyter notebook
 ```